-The Airport is classified by the FAA as a small-hub airport based on its percentage of nationwide enplaned passengers1 and is the second largest airport in Arizona.
+The Airport is classified by the FAA as a small-hub airport based on its percentage of nationwide enplaned passengers 1 and is the second largest airport in Arizona.
 In 2001, passenger enplanements at TUS reached 1.81 million, which at the time was the highest at the Airport.
 However, the following year passenger enplanements decreased by 8.6 percent.
 This decrease was the primarily the result of the September 11, 2001 terrorist attack and the economic slowdown.
 The Airport was able to quickly recover and continued to increase enplaned passengers through 2008 when the Airport's enplaned passengers peaked at 2.20 million.
 Since 2008, there have been a number of factors, which have resulted in enplaned passengers declining at a CAGR of 3.8 percent.
-Exhibit 1 graphically depicts the enplaned passengers roulement at a CAGR of 3.8 percent.
+Exhibit 1 graphically depicts the enplaned passengers from 2006 through 2016.
+The factors behind the changes in enplaned passenger volumes are discussed in further detail below: